rdyro/chatblade/README.md

 ### Use custom prompts (the system msg)

-The system message is used to instruct the model how to behave, see [OpenAI - Instructing Chat Models](https://platform.openai.com/docs/guides/chat/instructing-chat-models).
+The system message is used to instruct the model how to behave.

 These can be loaded with `-p`.
 For convenience any file we place under ~/.config/chatblade/ will be picked up by this command.